 If you have an MSEd and are ready to take your education to the next level, earning a Doctor of Education (EdD) can help prepare you for education leadership at the highest level.
 As a Walden online EdD candidate, you’ll have access to the most current teachings and theories.
 Walden’s EdD online degree program offers specializations that include Early Childhood Education (Non-Licensure) and Community College Leadership.

 There are other online teaching degree programs available, too, including a BS in Elementary Education (Teacher Licensure), Master of Arts in Teaching (MAT) – Special Education, and Master of Arts in Teaching (MAT) – Elementary Education.

-The accredited university honors state teachers of the year by offering these outstanding educators a full-tuition scholarship when they enroll in a degree or certificate program in The Richard W. Riley College of Education and Leadership.
+The accredited university honors state teachers of the year by offering these outstanding educators a full-tuition scholarship when they enroll in a degree or certificate program in The Richard W. Riley College of Education and Human Sciences.
 Learn more here: 2021 State Teachers of the Year Scholarship.

 An Enrollment Specialist can provide more information about Walden’s online bachelor’s, master’s, and doctoral education degree programs.
 Then, you can chart your path to excellence with a teaching degree that supports your career goals and aspirations.

 Walden University is an accredited institution offering online teaching degrees, including an MS in Education (MSEd) online degree program with multiple specializations.
 Expand your career options and earn your degree using a convenient, flexible format that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.